akhi1312/FirstRep/README.md

 The primary objective of this project was to build a bot for Yelp using Amazon Lex which can be integrated with Facebook Messenger and Slack .

-To Achieve this we have used [Python-lambda] (https://github.com/nficano/python-lambda).
+To Achieve this we have used [Python-lambda](https://github.com/nficano/python-lambda) push code to AWS Lambda.